The best beaches in Madagascar

 The crossing takes about 3,5 hours.
 Be aware that the weather on Madagascar's east coast is unpredictable, and the sea can be rough.
 It is, therefore, not guaranteed that the ferry departs daily, and the crossing can be cancelled at the last minute.
 Not to worry, though, spending an extra day on the palm-fringed beach of Mahambo is no punishment in our eyes.

-For a detailed 6-day self-drive route, including Mahambo and Ile Sainte Marie, view our Tropical Extension itinerary here
+For a detailed 6-day self-drive route, including Mahambo and Ile Sainte Marie, view our Tropical Extension itinerary here.

-2. Nosy Be | Madagascar's most famous beach
+2. Nosy Be Archipelago | Madagascar's most famous tropical retreat

 How do I get to Nosy Be?

-Airline Tsardia, a subsidiary of Air Madagascar, operates domestic flights from Antananarivo to Nosy Be.
+Madagascar Airlines operates domestic flights from Antananarivo to Nosy Be.
 It's worth noting that flight prices can be on the higher side, and delays or last-minute cancellations are not uncommon.

 For a more adventurous journey, consider combining your stay on Nosy Be with a roundtrip covering Northern Madagascar.
-Our team at Roadtrip Africa provides 4x4 car rentals, allowing you to start your journey from Diego Suarez or Ankify (the ferry landing point from Nosy Be) at no additional cost.
-The speedboat from Ankify to Nosy Be takes just 30 minutes, departing from 6 AM and running approximately every 15 minutes.
-The fare is a budget-friendly €4 per person.
+Our team at Roadtrip Africa provides 4x4 car rentals, allowing you to start your journey from Ankify (the ferry landing point from Nosy Be) at no additional cost.
+Ferries to mainland Ankify depart from Hell Ville harbour in Nosy Be and from little Nosy Komba, which is even closer to Ankify.
+At Nosy Be port, you will be greeted by pushy ticket salesmen, whose sole purpose is to hassle and inflate the price for carrying passports to the ticket counter.
+It is advisable to ignore these middlemen and buy the tickets yourself directly from the ticket counter.

 When is the best time to visit Nose Be?